Summary

 Purpose

 Meniscal root tears change the biomechanics and kinematics of the knee leading to accelerated joint degeneration.
 Surgical intervention is indicated to repair these tears and restore biomechanics leading to better clinical and radiological outcomes.
-Accurate clinical diagnostic criteria for the presence of a meniscal root tear are not well established.
+Accurate clinical diagnostic criteria for the presence of a meniscal root tear (MMRT) are not well established.
 This study aimed to evaluate the accuracy, sensitivity, specificity, and predictive values of hearing or feeling a “pop” for identifying isolated meniscal root tears.

 Methods